chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 - 4.7.0
 ---

 Since XL Release 4.7.0, completed releases are exported to the internal archive database, which is used to generate reports.
-By default XL Release uses Apache Derby with data stored at `XLRELEASE_HOME/archive/db`.
+By default, XL Release uses Apache Derby, with data stored at `XLRELEASE_HOME/archive/db`.

-## Changing location of Apache Derby database.
+## Change the location of the Apache Derby database

-This can be done by changing configuration at `XLRELEASE_HOME/conf/xl-release.conf`.
-Create the file if it doesn't exist.
+Youcan move the Apache Derby database by changing the configuration in `XLRELEASE_HOME/conf/xl-release.conf` (if this file does not yet exist, create it).
 For example:

     xl {
       reporting {